-The Office of Person nel Management (O PM) will not accept any co ontractual action from
+The Office of Personnel Management (OPM) will not accept any contractual action from

-(Carrier),

-below (including the executor of this form fits, unless it is signed by one), or on an amended form ect until the carrier amends accepted by OPM.
-This lis
+including those involving rates and benefits, unless it is signed by one of the persons name

+m), or on an amended form fect until the carrier amends accepted by OPM.
+This list or revises it.

-The people named be elow have the author rity to sign a contract or oth nerwise to bind the Carrier
+The people named below w have the author rity to sign a contract or oth erwise to bind the Carrier

 for (Plan)

 Enrollment code(s):

-Typed name Title Signatu re Date
+Typed name Title Signatur e Date

+By :(Signature of contractir ng official) (Date)

-ву: (Signature of contraction ng official) (Date)
+(Signature of contraction ig official) (Date)

 (Typed name and title)

 (Phone number) (FAX Number)

 (Email address)

-(New HMOs)